8 Best Practices to Follow in Data Mapping

 For instance, GDPR (article 30 and 36) requires organizations to document their processing and conduct periodic data protection impact assessments (DPIA).
 Without a comprehensive data map, organizations can't comply with these requirements.

-Top 8 Best Practices to Follow in Data Mapping to Achieve Privacy Compliance
+Top 8 Data Mapping Best Practices to Follow to Achieve Privacy Compliance

 Data mapping often involves people across the organization.
 Your approach largely depends on the cost and resources available to the project.
 Mapping can be implemented across the organizations simultaneously, or you could do one team or one microservice at a time.
 Companies must involve groups to conduct a high-level overview of their activities to proceed with a comprehensive plan.